EspressoAdvice.comUpdated April 2026

 Freezing works for long-term storage if done properly.
 Seal beans in airtight bags, freeze, and thaw the entire bag before opening.
 Don't repeatedly freeze and thaw.
 For beans you'll use within 3-4 weeks, room temperature in an airtight container away from light and heat is fine.
 Fridge storage is controversial since moisture and odours can affect beans, though some people do it successfully.

-Not sure which beans suit your setup?
+Not sure what espresso machine suits your setup?

 Find Your Perfect Setup